 Plasma based concepts need to be explored for characterizing few-femtosecond electron beams.
 For example, a plasma based technique has been proposed to measure the volumetric charge density of the beam by ionizing a neutral gas with the intense radial space charge fields of the beam, and characterizing the secondary species.
 The large unipolar fields of the charged particle beam imparts a significant momentum to the plasma electrons.
-As they escape with high radial velocities, they leave the ions unshielded.
+As they escape with high radial velocities, they leave the ions un-shielded.
 This non-neutral plasma undergoes Coulomb explosion and the resulting dynamics offers new avenues for direct particle beam characterization.
 The properties of the particle bunch can be retrieved by characterizing the tunnel ionization induced species.
-The technique may extend towards other particle beam characterization such as transverse beam size and transverse emittance with high resolution.
+The technique may extend towards other particle beam characterization.